williamedwardhahn/MathData25/README.md

-# MathData25

-# Mathematics of Data Science – Tool Setup Guide (Semester Instructions)
+# Mathematics of Data Science – Tool Setup Guide

 Welcome to the Mathematics of Data Science course!
 This guide will help you set up all the tools we will use this semester: